Shakkah998/Analyzing-Job-Market-Data/README.md

   Skills required for different roles

 - Dashboard Design: Develop user-friendly interfaces for intuitive data exploration.

-- Sharing & Collaboration: Publish the dashboard on Power BI Service for stakeholder access and feedback.

 ---

 ## 🔑 Key Insights
 - Growing Opportunities: The volume of data-related job postings has steadily increased over the years.

 - High-Demand Roles: Data Scientists, Data Engineers, and Analysts remain the most sought-after positions.

 - Rising Salaries: Compensation in the data science sector continues to trend upward.